rmflight/importedPackageTimings/README.md

 | BiocGenerics |  146176624 |  132330703 |  160247180 | pkg   | import |
 | BiocGenerics | 4520280675 | 4330646417 | 4579202503 | after | import |

-We can use the `pkg` entries to see which dependencies actually take a long time to load, possibly contributing to the long load time of our package in question.
+We can use the `pkg` entries to see which imports actually take a long time to load, possibly contributing to the long load time of our package in question.

 ``` r
 library(ggplot2)